cdktf/cdktf-provider-okta/docs/appAutoLogin.java.md

 Allow user to reveal password.

+Default is false.
+It can not be set to true if credentials_scheme is "ADMIN_SETS_CREDENTIALS", "SHARED_USERNAME_AND_PASSWORD" or "EXTERNAL_PASSWORD_SYNC".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/app_auto_login#reveal_password AppAutoLogin#reveal_password}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/app_auto_login#reveal_password AppAutoLogin#reveal_password}

 ---